-This video, From Amazon To Garden State, perfectly exemplifies observations I’ve made on civilization over the last few decades.
+Google: CBS News From Amazon to Garden State, for a story that perfectly exemplifies observations I’ve made on civilization over the last few decades.
 To be clear, I’m not pro or anti civilization; I simply wish to comprehend its full impact on humanity.
 Despite the obvious downsides of civilization, we’re never going to turn back the clock.
 I wouldn’t want to even if I could, so I am not romanticizing our ‘noble savage’ past.
-Indeed, I see chapter 80’s call to ‘Enable the people to again use the knotted rope‘ as a kind of Taoist pipedream calling for a return to Eden, so to speak.
+Indeed, chapter 80’s call to ‘Enable the people to again use the knotted rope’ feels like a Taoist pipedream calling for a return to Eden, so to speak.

 Nevertheless, chapter 80 addresses a few of civilization’s downsides.
 The downsides in the following will be more obvious if you consider these lines from a Symptom’s Point Of View.

 Excerpt from chapter 80… Small country, few people.

 Enable the existence of various tools, yet never need them.

 Enable the people attach importance to death, yet not travel around.

 Although there exists boats and carriages, there is no place to ride them.

 Although there exists weapons, there is no place to deploy them…

 Someday we need to admit that civilization is not God’s gift to humanity, but instead an imperfect means that evolved to enable a tribal species (us) to co-exist relatively peacefully in unnaturally large populations.
 A realistic and non-apologetic view of the negative consequences of civilization should help us understand and manage civilization better, or at a minimum, not make matters worse by ignorantly blaming scapegoats.